DevelopersDelicias/jreadable/README.md

 ## Introduction

-We consider writting clean and readable code matters!
+We consider writing clean and readable code matters!

 For example, if you want to verify if a number is between to 5 and 10, you could write something like this: